norcams/foreman-setup/README.md

 ## Run with sudo

-If you need to run the ansible playbook with sudo you will have to use the full path since sudo do not use the python virtual env.
+If you need to run the ansible playbook with sudo you will have to use the full path since sudo does not use the python virtual env.
 You can also create an alias and run `ansible-playbook` without implicit sudo:

 ``` bash